YangPiCui/ErgonomicVerticalKeyboard/EVKVersions/EVK_v0.1.0/README.md

 First solder the diodes.
 The diodes need the black bar facing away from the key.
 The diode's black bar indicates its negative terminal.
 <img src="./SolderDiodes.jpg">

 Wire up the columns.
-One can use hot glue for insulation against naked wires.
 <img src="./WireUpColumns.jpg">

 Connect the rows.
 <img src="./ConnectRows.jpg">

 ### Wire up the Micro Controller
-See [Section 1.2.1](https://github.com/YangPiCui/ErgonomicVerticalKeyboard/tree/master/EVK_v1.3/ElectronicsFirmwareAndSoftware#121-handwiredevkv1_3) for which Teensy pins corresponds to the rows and columns and LEDs.
+Refer to the [3.
+Electronics, Firmware and Software](ElectronicsFirmwareAndSoftware) section for Teensy pinouts.
-Note that pin D5 on the Teensy is used for the layer switch indicator LED.
+Capslock LED on pin D4 and layer switch indictation on pin D5.
 <img src="./WireTeensy.jpg">

 LEDsAndResetButton